So You Want to Travel but Don’t Have Enough Money to Go?

 How to Get Around on the Ground for Less

 Once you are at your destination and would like to move around – either to another city or to a neighbouring country, there are a few options you can look at to scout out the best deals on ground transportation.
 Keep in mind that buses will generally be cheaper than trains and that trains may or may not be cheaper than planes, depending on your distance.
-But if you want to go off the beaten path, then maybe it’s worth investing a few extra dollars in a car rental to have the flexibility to stop whenever you want, wherever you want.
+But if you want to travel off the beaten path, then maybe it’s worth investing a few extra dollars in a car rental to have the flexibility to stop whenever you want, wherever you want.
 Here are my recommendations for finding the best deals on ground transportation: